MrCheatEugene/Auto-Respawn-for-1.12.2/README.md

 I removed my Java 8(JRE), and added some things in env. vars in Windows.

 Now, the build was succesful!
 And in build/libs I have found an JAR file that I've sent to my freind.

-Below is the OG author notes:
-# What is it?
-Auto-Respawn for 1.12.2 is a client-side mod that works on both Singleplayer and Multiplayer worlds /autorespawn, /ar, or /respawn can be used to toggle the auto-respawn functionality.
-# Credits
-The initial idea was put forth by u/boxtopy in a post on r/feedthebeast. (https://www.reddit.com/r/feedthebeast/comments/e3xtwf/auto_respawn_mod_for_1122/)
-# Misc
-Feel free to use this mod however you like, whether it be in a modpack or otherwise.